 For Adenium Tiny Ding Dong, we soak the seeds in water for 2 days.
 It was an accidental find actually (we were lazy to take the seeds out).
 The results were surprising.

-2. Place seeds horizontally
+2. Place seeds horizontally on medium

 You don't want the plants to sprout up upside down.
 The safest placement is horizontal.
 The little seeds will know their way out & adjust accordingly.